Vaultspeed/sdk/README.md

 # sdk
-repository containing scripts using the VaultSpeed SDK
+repository containing example scripts using the VaultSpeed SDK and the Documentation in notebook format.